M.S. Degree Requirements

 Students may begin the M.S. program in either the fall or spring semester.
 The schedule below outlines the typical course sequence for a full-time student beginning in the fall.
 Students who plan to begin in the spring semester or pursue the program on a part-time basis are encouraged to contact the Program Director to develop a personalized academic plan.

-Fall Semester (Year 1)
+Fall Semester (Year 1,Typical Courses)

 • ECON 5000: Quantitative Methods in Economic Analysis I (4 credits)